krowate/X-Y-hub/README.md

 A simple roblox script.
 Its doesnt work on rivals, Sadly      :(

-      Its Trash
+The script is Trash...